The Glass Web: Critical response

 When the film was first released, The New York Times film critic Bosley Crowther gave the film a negative review, writing, "Aside from the price of silence, which seems a most original one, there is little else that is original or even startling in this film.
 Katherine Hughes, who plays the blonde number, makes a dainty dish of poison, it is true, but the rest, including the performances of the two gentlemen, is pretty routine.
 As for suspense, it is evident who did the murder all the time.
 And it is plain that Mr. Forsythe will not be butchered.
 So what goes with this sort of show?
 Pardon a slightly pointed comment, but it's the kind of film you might see on TV."

+Home media

+Music rights issues kept the film off the home video market for many years until the 3-D Film Archive announced they would restore the film for a March 2025 release on the Blu-ray 3D format.
+The Glass Web was released by the 3-D Film Archive through Kino Lorber Studio Classics on Blu-ray on March 25, 2025 as a combo Blu-ray 3D, anaglyph 3D and 2-D release.
+It is the last feature filmed in Universal 3D to arrive on the market in any format.